 Your vision statement should set the foundation, big picture, and direction of where your business is heading, while your mission statement should set the critical steps to focus on and follow to reach that vision.

 Now let me be clear on a few things; you might see large corporations set vast visions such as being the largest, the fastest, and so on.
 Good for them; they got all the resources to reach that vision, and they are pretty vague, anyway.

-On the other hand, for us as small business owners we want to be more practical, we need to come up with things that we can communicate simply and easily with our staff members, and ordinary customers, tangible things and we can accomplish.
+We need to come up with things that we can communicate simply and easily with our staff members, and ordinary customers, tangible things that we can accomplish.

-Another mistake to be careful about is that many small businesses get stuck in the process of writing and defining their vision and mission instead of focusing on the clarity of their goals.
+Another mistake to be careful about is that many small businesses get stuck in writing and defining their vision and mission instead of focusing on the clarity of their goals.

-Following templates and vague rules, trying to copy other companies without spending the time digging deep inside why they started in the first place.
+Following templates and vague rules, trying to copy other companies without spending the time digging deep inside why they started.

 There are no specific theories and 5 steps to follow, there is clarity of direction or no clarity, it’s as simple as white and black, you wether see it, or you do not, sometimes it comes after being in business for few years and sometimes you just observe the market and realize where to head to.

-To be frank with you, I don’t know your business well enough; I don’t have an in-depth knowledge of your market as you must have; I don’t understand your team as you are the leader, neither any outsider, this job should come straight out from you.
+To be frank with you, I don’t know your business well enough; I don’t have an in-depth knowledge of your market as you must have; I don’t understand your team as you are the leader.

-All that we can do is to help you define and sharpen it, but if you have no clue about your purpose in business in the first place, don’t expect someone else does, after all, it’s your business, not ours.
+All that we can do is help you define and sharpen it, but if you have no clue about your purpose in business in the first place, don’t expect someone else does.
+It’s your business, not ours.

 Questions to consider while crafting your business mission: